TomaszRewak/ML-games/README.md

 # ML-games
 Machine learning games.
 Use combination of genetic algorithms and neural networks to control the behaviour of in-game objects.

+Everything here is written from a scratch, including all ML algorithms and game/graphics engine.

 # Compilation
 To restore node packages run
 ```